Skip to content

 Range Purpose Example

-–10 to –1 Low priority Deprecated or test data
+–10 to –1 Lower priority, reduces influence on scores Deprecated or test data

-+1 to +10 High priority Critical, PII, or Production data
++2 to +10 Higher priority, increases influence on scores Critical, PII, or Production data

 How Weight Affects the System